Beliavsky/Fortran-code-on-GitHub/README.md

 [fvortex](https://github.com/slitvinov/fvortex): implements vortex method, with applications to Elliptic Lamb–Oseen vortex and Melander, McWilliams, and Zabusky vortex, by Sergey Litvinov

+[GATT_DNS](https://github.com/marlonsmathias/GATT_DNS): Direct Numerical Simulation code for the compressible Navier-Stokes equations, associated with the thesis of Marlon Sproesser Mathias, [Computational study of the hydrodynamic stability of gaps and cavities in a subsonic compressible boundary layer](https://www.teses.usp.br/teses/disponiveis/18/18161/tde-29032022-085318/en.php)

 [Geophysical High-Order Suite for Turbulence (GHOST)](https://github.com/pmininni/GHOST): accurate and highly scalable pseudospectral code that solves a variety of PDEs often encountered in studies of turbulent flows.
 It is mainly developed by Pablo Mininni and Duane Rosenberg, with contributions from many users.

 [HORSES3D High-Order (DG) Spectral Element Solver](https://github.com/loganoz/horses3d): multiphysics environment where the compressible Navier-Stokes equations, the incompressible Navier–Stokes equations, the Cahn–Hilliard equation and entropy–stable variants are solved.
 Arbitrary high–order, p–anisotropic discretisations are used, including static and dynamic p–adaptation methods (feature-based and truncation error-based).